alexfederlin/jukebox/README.md

 The RFID reader will repeat the RFID it has in range every couple 100 ms as long as it is in range.
 Of course we only want to send the command to play a given RFID tag only once.
 So there is a blocktimer of 5 seconds during which the same RFID tag is ignored.
 At the same time I found that the  RFID reader sometimes spits out random RFID tags.
 But these are not repeated.
 So if a RFID tag is read, it will actually be ignored the first time.
 Only if the RFID reader signals again within 1 second, we actually look at what has been sent.

-The format in which the RFID reader signals the IDs takes some bit shifting to actually get a decimal number out of.
+The format in which the RFID reader signals the IDs got me stumped initially, since it just wasn't what I expected.
+Also my hex is quite rusty.
+It takes some bit shifting to actually get a decimal number out of what you get from the RFID Reader.

-I'll put here the reverse engineering of the code I actually took from somewhere.
+##### Expectation
+At first I somehow expected the individual decimal digits to be hex encoded.
+So I expected something like this:

 Consider the following RFID tag in decimal: 0007616525 In ASCII this would actually be the following binary octets: